nambui98/onChain-z/src/pages/articles/how-to-use-astro-devblog.md

 Astro Devblog is just a template--there are improvements that you can make which I have not done with the template itself which may help improve functionality, performance, and/or aesthetics.
 Here are the main ones that come to mind:
 - Optimize picture hosting
   - This could be done using an image transformation API endpoint, service, or an optimization at build time.
 The template simply serves the images as you upload them to NetlifyCMS, which might result in poor load times.
-- Improve the UI/styling
-  - Specifically, I think that the `src/layouts/Article.astro` styling can be improved--I had some trouble getting styles to pass to `<slot/>`, and I believe (though am not 100% sure) that my use of global styling is adversely affecting the styling of the navbar and footer.
 - Improve security
   - It would be good to enable a better security for your API keys.
 Some options would be to use environment variables (if your site is a single-author site) or encrypt the API keys so that they are not stored in the database as raw strings.
   - Add error handling to the `republish.ts` script.
 As it stands, the only way to tell if there was an error is to read the build output on Netlify.